PKCS 7

-In cryptography, "PKCS #7: Cryptographic Message Syntax" (a.k.a.
-"CMS") is a standard syntax for storing signed and/or encrypted data.
+In cryptography, PKCS #7 ("PKCS #7: Cryptographic Message Syntax", "CMS") is a standard syntax for storing signed and/or encrypted data.
 PKCS #7 is one of the family of standards called Public-Key Cryptography Standards (PKCS) created by RSA Laboratories.

+Standard

 The latest version, 1.5, is available as RFC 2315.

 An update to PKCS #7 is described in RFC 2630, which was replaced in turn by RFC 3369, RFC 3852 and then by RFC 5652.

 PKCS #7 files may be stored both as raw DER format or as PEM format.
 PEM format is the same as DER format but wrapped inside Base64 encoding and sandwiched in between -----BEGIN PKCS7----- and -----END PKCS7-----.
-Windows uses the ".p7b" file name extension for both these encodings.
+Windows uses the .p7b file name extension for both these encodings.

 A typical use of a PKCS #7 file would be to store certificates and/or certificate revocation lists (CRL).

 Here's an example of how to first download a certificate, then wrap it inside a PKCS #7 archive and then read from that archive: